soramonfr/sorayacruchet/README.md

 ### Bonjour 👋

-After a few years in the chemistry industry, I started my career change in September 2020.
+I started my career change in September 2020 after a few years in the chemistry industry.

-Those last couple years allowed me to learn about front-end (html, css, javascript, react), back-end (php, nodejs), databases (mysql, mongoDb) and DevOps (docker, k8s, terraform, lens).

-I am now currently a salesforce developer @CGI, learning the basis with @Social Builder.
+I have worked as a DevOps and later as a Salesforce consultant but I am now circling back to my initial passion: front-end development.

+👉 Therefore, the next months will be quite busy.

 Random facts about me :
-- 📚 Currently learning Apex, JAVA, SOQL.
 - 🍬 Willy Wonka is my favorite guinea pig when it comes to user testing.
 - 📖 When I don't code I read a lot, especially dystopias.
 - 🎣 Don't EVER ask me to go fishing with you !